ScriptedByAmari/Framework-Laptop-Build/Framework 13 Project-log.md

 - Demonstrated skills in system imaging, partitioning, BIOS config, OS installation, troubleshooting, and documentation

 This project now serves as both a practical training experience and a portfolio artefact for roles involving IT support, infrastructure, and system administration.

-🖐️ High five to Sol — my AI co-pilot throughout this journey.